-*Maybe it was seeing that phrase “gutless betrayal” in Goldman’s book that turned Redford from a friend to such an implacable foe; he seemed to feel personally affronted that Pauline Kael’s reviews got reprinted in her books.
-I wish I shared Redford’s conviction that books are immortal, since these days it seems only movies are.
+*Maybe it was seeing that phrase “gutless betrayal” that turned Redford from a friend to such an implacable foe.
+He seems remarkably thin-skinned, even for an actor… about himself, anyway, if not about the feelings of others.
+It appeared to personally offend him that Pauline Kael’s reviews got reprinted in her books.
+I wish I shared Redford’s conviction that books are immortal, since these days it seems only pop songs and motion pictures are.

-***I would never suggest that Pakula filmed every word or scene exactly as Goldman dictated.
+††I would never suggest that Pakula filmed every word or scene exactly as Goldman dictated.
 Nearly every movie is altered, to some degree, by its making.
 Circumstances change.
 Locations are switched.
 Scenes are cut.
 New sequences may be added.
 Actors improvise.
-(Dustin Hoffman, in one of those ATPM documentaries, makes the ludicrous claim that “you don’t film the script”; apparently, you film what Dustin Hoffman decides to do, and say.)
+Dustin Hoffman, in one of those ATPM documentaries, makes the ludicrous claim that “you don’t film the script”; No — apparently, you film what Dustin Hoffman decides to do, and say.

-†It is not unreasonable to suggest that Chris Carter was inspired by Holbrook, and his cigarettes, when he created “The Smoking Man” for X-Files.
+#It is not unreasonable to suggest that Chris Carter was inspired by Holbrook, and his cigarettes, when he created “The Smoking Man” for The X-Files.

 All text (other than Goldman’s) copyright 2014 by Scott Ross